jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Getting-Started/Cloud-Disk/Expand-Filesystem/Cloud-Disk-Expansion-Overview.md

-- For data disk of expansion Windows instance, please refer to [File System Expansion （Windows）](https://docs.jdcloud.com/en/cloud-disk-service/expand-file-system-windows).
+- For expansion of Windows with partitions or data disks with Linux instances, please refer to [Expansion File System (with Partitions) ](https://docs.jdcloud.com/cn/cloud-disk-service/expand-file-system-multi-partition).

-- For data disk of expansion Linux instance, please refer to [File System Expansion （Linux）](https://docs.jdcloud.com/en/cloud-disk-service/expand-file-system-linux).
+- For expansion of data disks where Linux instances have no partitions, please refer to [Expansion File System (without Linux Partitions)](https://docs.jdcloud.com/cn/cloud-disk-service/expand-raw-disk-file-system).

-- If Linux instance has not been partitioned before but is used as raw disk formatting, please refer to [Raw Disk File System Expansion （Linux）](https://docs.jdcloud.com/en/cloud-disk-service/expand-raw-disk-file-system).

-- For multi partition disk expansion, please refer to [Multi Partition Disk Expansion](https://docs.jdcloud.com/en/cloud-disk-service/expand-file-system-multi-partition).

 ## Expansion limit

 The new cloud disks are divided into the general type SSD cloud disk, performance type SSD cloud disk and capacity type HDD cloud disk.
-The new cloud disks allow the same expansion limit, which is 4,000GB.
+The new cloud disks allow the same expansion limit, which is 16,000GB.
 See the following table for details:

 <table class="confluenceTable">
     <tbody>